David Adler (architect): Personal life

 Adler married Katherine Keith, an Illinois socialite and writer, in 1916.
 In 1925, he was named a trustee of the Art Institute of Chicago, a position that he held for the rest of his life.
 He became a widower in 1930 after his wife was killed in a car accident in Europe.
 Adler was named a Fellow of the American Institute of Architects in 1941 and a member of the National Institute of Arts and Letters in 1945.
 Adler died of a heart attack in his sleep, aged 67, in Libertyville.
 He is buried in Graceland Cemetery in Chicago.

 Adler's religious beliefs are uncertain, although he certainly attempted to appear Protestant.
 His parents were German Jews.
-However, at Technische Universität München, Adler identified his beliefs as Episcopalian; this may have been due to the discrimination facing Jews at the time.
+However, at the Technical University of Munich, Adler identified his beliefs as Episcopalian; this may have been due to the discrimination facing Jews at the time.
 Adler married Katherine Keith in a Universalist church.
 Adler's father was cremated—a funeral rite that was not sanctioned by the Jewish religion—and interred at a non-denominational cemetery owned by the Episcopal Church.
 His mother was also buried in a non-denominational cemetery, indicating that his parents may have similarly downplayed their Jewish faith or converted entirely.
 Adler's clientele were mostly Presbyterian and probably would have not knowingly commissioned a non-WASP to design their houses.